 Dublin Pride (June)

-This weeklong celebration of gay culture is a showcase of the city's diversity.
+This week-long celebration of LGBT+ culture is a magnificent showcase of Dublin's diversity and tolerance.
 The high point is the traditional Pride Parade – a loud, colourful street carnival that provides a spectacular day out for Dublin residents.

 Irish Derby (June/July)

 One of the most prestigious horse racing events on any Dubliner’s social calendar, the Irish Derby is held on one of Europe’s oldest sporting grounds, The Curragh.
 Put on your best hat and head down to the track for a day at the races.